-Don’t let mood swings or what might seem like unusual or inappropriate behaviour leave you feel exasperated – here’s some useful tips on coping with challenging behaviour.
+Don’t let mood swings or what might seem like unusual or inappropriate behaviour leave you feeling exasperated – here’s some useful tips on coping with challenging behaviour.

 Dementia can affect a person’s moods, thinking and behaviour, making them more prone to sudden changes in temperament.
 They may be angry and, in some cases, unreasonable, seemingly for no reason.
 Here’s how to cope with mood swings and keep the atmosphere as peaceful as possible…